-The 2014 winner of the Kenneth Myer Artist’s / Writer’s Retreat is Gilbert van Reenen, who will be creating a body of work in union with the Luna cycle, commencing on April 29 2014 and subsequently following the full moon cycle in September.
+The 2014 and current winner of the Kenneth Myer Artist’s / Writer’s Retreat is Gilbert van Reenen, who is creating a body of work in union with the full moon cycle from September.

 Gilbert is a locally based photographer, and veterinary scientist with Dutch descent.
 His photography work exemplifies his naturalist perspectives and environmentally conscious motives.
 Specializing in New Zealand landscapes and vineyards, developing mesmerizing images of nature’s beauty.
-We will be updating our website and blog as the Retreat progresses.
+Gilbert's musings and stunning imagery from his September residency can be reviewed on his blog.

-If you are interested in applying for future Kenneth Myer Artist’s / Writer’s Retreats please contact us at the Lodge for more information and for application criteria.
-Applications are open year-round.
+If you are interested in applying for future Kenneth Myer Artist’s / Writer’s Retreats please contact Whare Kea for consideration.

 News and Media